snufkinwa/rustinterpreter/README.md

 - **Tokenization**: Handles the process of breaking down input strings into meaningful symbols (tokens) used by the interpreter.
 - **Parsing**: Constructs an Abstract Syntax Tree (AST) from the tokens, forming the structure of the code for interpretation.
 - **AST Printer**: Outputs the structure of parsed expressions for debugging and testing.
-- **Scanning**: Converts characters into tokens, following the Lox language grammar.
 - **Tree-Walk Interpreter** (Coming Soon): Future work will include a tree-walk interpreter that directly interprets the Abstract Syntax Tree (AST) and executes the code.

 ## How to Run